mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 `your_branch_name` is the branch that you would like to merge all the files that you just fetched from `fetched_remote_name` into the branch on your current repository.

 You should fix any merge conflicts if you have any.
-If you don't have any, then the merge should automatically complete.
+If you don't have any, then git merge should automatically execute.
 This updates your branch with the remote repositories that you have just fetched the data from.

 In a big group project, several versions of the same repository can be floating around.
-Therefore, it's important to have the updated versions of the repository, as bugs can be squashed, and fixes will have been completed.
+Therefore, it's important to have the updated versions of the repository, as bugs can be squashed, and completed fixes.

 #git rebase
 `git rebase` allows you to do many things, but the main feature we will cover in this tutorial is squashing commits.
 Squashing commits cleans up your commit history.
 Instead of having 15 commits, you can have 3 or 4 commits that focus more on features that were added or removed.
 This allows you to find the point in time where you added or removed major portions of your code, and fix them if you need to, or revert back to an older version to negate some changes.

-You can use the command
+You can use the commanp

     git rebase -i HEAD~<number_of_commits>